Kingdev123/basic-calculator/README.md

-# basic-calculator
+# Basic-Calculator
-i made this calculator using HTML, CSS and basic JavaScript
+I made this calculator using HTML, CSS and basic JavaScript